sarah-verr/DeepLearningProject/Baseline-QA-Experiment/README.md

 ## Prompting Strategies

-Four different prompting strategies are implemented to test the impact of prompt formulation on model performance:
+Five different prompting strategies are implemented to test the impact of prompt formulation on model performance:

 ### Strategy 0: Minimalist
 - **Format**: `"Is there a {color} {shape}?"`